NFTfi-Genesis/nftfi.js/README.md

 <a name="Erc20+allowance"></a>

 #### `erc20.allowance(options)` ⇒ <code>number</code>
-Returns your account's ERC20 allowance for v1 & v2 NFTfi contracts.
+Returns the ERC20 allowance, for v1 & v2 NFTfi contracts, for your account (by default), or a specified account.

 **Kind**: instance method of [<code>Erc20</code>](#Erc20)
 **Returns**: <code>number</code> - The user account's token allowance for that contract, in base units (eg. 1000000000000000000 wei)